 Simple things hold a world of magic inside: words from your father, a hand-holding gesture.
 Woven into a dream that’s all your own.

 Start simple.
 Look closely.
 That’s where the big stories hide.
 We love finding simple words or moments to bring you back.
 Watch the many ways to do it …

 100% Classic Momentum style from soft buildup to crescendos.
 Spoken words complement flashbacks, and the optional family interviews – contact us for menu items – Read about their gorgeous Holman Ranch Wedding in the “Inspiration” section.

-One of our newest and most pop/ edgy edits yet.
-A teaser for a New Year’s Eve wedding complete with fireworks!
+Bold, inviting, unapologetically ecstatic.
+This is a teaser – see the full version below – for a New Year’s Eve wedding complete with fireworks!
 A blend of energy, sentiment, and candid shots to keep you entertained from start to finish.

 Intriguing yet Edgy.
 This style packs a punch that you can’t turn away from.